VlachosGroup/openmkm/docs/theory.md

 A batch reactor can be thought of fixed sized tank which is filled with the reactants and left to evolve under well mixed conditions.
-The reacting fluid composition, temperature, and pressure change as a function of time, but at any point of time, due to the well mixed condition, are uniform through out the reactor.
+The reacting fluid composition, temperature, and pressure change as a function of time, but at any point of time, due to the well mixed condition, are uniform throughout the reactor.

 #### Mass Balance